zaklinanna/Frequency_Domain_Examples/README.md

-The analysis is done with 4 following data sets: o	Dataset A: 0 m d-1 followed by a downward step change of 1 m d-1 in VT o	Dataset B: 1 m d-1 followed by a downward step change of -1 m d-1 in VT o	Dataset C: 0 m d-1 followed by an upward step change of 1 m d-1 in VT o	Dataset D: -1 m d-1 followed by an upward step change of 1 m d-1 in VT
+The analysis is done with 4 following data sets:
+- Dataset A: 0 m d-1 followed by a downward step change of 1 m d-1 in VT
+- Dataset B: 1 m d-1 followed by a downward step change of -1 m d-1 in VT
+- Dataset C: 0 m d-1 followed by an upward step change of 1 m d-1 in VT
+- Dataset D: -1 m d-1 followed by an upward step change of 1 m d-1 in VT